Ergodic measures with infinite entropy: Introduction

 Yano proved that generic continuous maps of compact manifolds with or without boundary have infinite topological entropy \cite{Yano}.
 Therefore, from the variational principle, there exists invariant measures with metric entropies as large as required.
 Nevertheless, this property alone does not imply the existence of invariant measures with infinite metric entropy.
 In fact, it is well known that the metric entropy function $\mu \rightarrow h_{\mu}(f)$ is not upper semi-continuous for $C^0$-generic systems.
 Moreover, we prove that it is \em strongly \em non upper semi-continuous in the following sense:

-\begin{maintheorem} For a generic map $f \in C^0(M)$ there exists a sequence of ergodic measures $\mu_n$ such that for all $n \ge 1$ we have $h_{\mu_n} = +\infty$ and where $\lim^*$ denotes the limit in the space of probability measures endowed with the weak$^*$ topology. \end{maintheorem}
+\begin{maintheorem} For a generic map $f \in C^0(M)$ there exists a sequence of ergodic measures $\mu_n$ such that for all $n \ge 1$ we have $h_{\mu_n}(f) = +\infty$ and where $\lim^*$ denotes the limit in the space of probability measures endowed with the weak$^*$ topology. \end{maintheorem} {Theorem \ref{Theorem2} holds for any $m$-dimensional manifold, including $m = 1$.
+In this paper we will prove it for $m \geq 2$, but the proof for $m=1$ is easily obtained by repeating our proof after some trivial substitutions that are explained at the beginning of Section \ref{sectionCleanSequences}.

 Even if we had a priori some $f$-invariant measure $\mu$ with infinite metric entropy, we do not know if this property alone implies the existence of ergodic measures with infinite metric entropy as Theorems \ref{Theorem1} and \ref{Theorem2} state.
 Actually, if $\mu$ had infinitely many ergodic components, the proof that the metric entropy of at least one of those ergodic components must be larger or equal than the entropy of $\mu$, uses the upper semi-continuity of the metric entropy function (see for instance \cite[Theorem 4.3.7, p.
 75]{Keller}).